Xilinx/Vitis_Libraries/docs/getting-started-with-vitis-vision.rst

 The gmem pointers must be mapped to the xf::cv::Mat objects during the object creation, and then the memory mapped kernels are called with these mats at the interface.
-It is necessary that the pointer size must be same as the size required for the xf::xfopencv-func, unlike the streaming method where any higher size of the pointers (till 512-bits) are allowed.
+It is necessary that the pointer size must be same as the size required for the xf::Vitis-Vision-func, unlike the streaming method where any higher size of the pointers (till 512-bits) are allowed.